m-lab/website/_posts/blog/2021-03-09-evolution-of-annotations.md

 to one of our available servers nearest to you, through which the measurement is conducted.
 That server collects the measurement, but actually not much else.
 As measurements are collected, the IP address is used to provide _annotations_ that provide more context and usefulness to research and analysis.

-A big part of what makes NDT data interesting and useful are the annotated fields allowing people to explore and aggregate by geography.
+For example, a big part of what makes NDT data interesting and useful are the annotated fields allowing people to explore and aggregate by geography.

 The values each of our [tests][tests] collect varies depending on the